brunorcorrea/sales-manager/README.md

-# Sells Manager
+# Sales Manager

-This project is a web application to manage sells, expenses, and goals.
-It main goal is to help the user to keep track of their sells, expenses, and goals.
+This project is a web application to manage sales, expenses, and goals.
+It main goal is to help the user to keep track of their sales, expenses, and goals.

 ## Customer Requirements